 When an application is complete, the Graduate School forwards it to the department.
-The department circulates the application among selected faculty to obtain input into the final decision.
-After all faculty members have had a chance to rate the application, the department head makes a recommendation to the Dean of the Graduate School to admit or reject the application.
+The department circulates the application among faculty members to obtain input into the final decision.
+After faculty members have reviewed the application, the department head makes a recommendation to the Dean of the Graduate School to admit or reject the application.
 The Dean of the Graduate School informs the applicant regarding the outcome of the application.
 Please allow six to eight weeks for a decision to be made.